-Supportive people can have roles ranging from beloved family to peers, friends, colleagues, mentors and others.
-But given coronavirus, the ideal senior support network spreads even more to include professionals who specialize in specific areas of senior service.
+This month also reminds us that surrounding yourself with support is a no-brainer—for every person of any age.
+Supportive people can have roles ranging from beloved family to peers, friends, colleagues, mentors, and others.
+The ideal senior support network spreads even more to include professionals who specialize in specific areas of senior service.

 Knowing the job descriptions of these people will help you and your family navigate your senior support network.
-You will also be able to leverage the relationships you have with these professionals to help you in your health, financial, recreational and personal matters.
+You will also be able to leverage the relationships you have with these professionals to help you in your health, financial, recreational, and personal matters.
 Get to know the professionals in your senior support network and learn how to help them help you!
-Taking this step will give you and your family peace of mind in dealing with the challenges of coronavirus and anticipating life post-pandemic.

 According to the CDC, 15.3% of seniors age 65 and older had at least one hospital stay in 2017.
 These seniors were treated by hospital physicians who often had to respond to senior health crises.
 In the hospital, and especially during an unexpected health emergency, seniors will encounter physicians who they may have never met before.
 This is because inpatients, or individuals admitted to a hospital room, are assigned any attending physician once they arrive.
 This physician will almost definitely be someone different from your primary physician.